 What is the scheme and what works are involved?

-The scheme will deliver two left turn lanes at the junction of A580 East Lancashire Road and Mosley Common Road, to assist with traffic flow.
+The scheme will deliver additional lanes and crossing facilities at the junction of A580 East Lancashire Road and Mosley Common Road.

 One will enable vehicles to turn from the A580 into Mosley Common Road and the other turning from Mosley Common Road onto the A580 (Manchester-bound) to improve capacity and reduce congestion along this busy route.